Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 BSE: 532907ISIN: INE369I01014INDUSTRY: Construction, Contracting & Engineering

-BSE ` 34.82 Open: 33.46 Today's Range 33.46
+BSE ` 23.83 Open: 24.50 Today's Range 23.03

-+0.68 (+ 1.95 %) Prev Close: 34.14 52 Week Range 10.13
+-0.23 ( -0.97 %) Prev Close: 24.06 52 Week Range 10.13

 53.98

-Year End :2021-03
+Year End :2023-03

-Report on the Audit of the Standalone Financial
+Report on the Audit of the Standalone Financial Statements

-Qualified Opinion:
+Opinion:

-2. In our opinion and to the best of our information and according to the explanations given to us, except for the effects of the matters described in the ‘Basis for Qualified Opinion' paragraph below, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 (“Act”) in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021, loss and other comprehensive income, changes in equity and its cash flows for the year then ended.
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, its loss and other comprehensive loss, its changes in equity and its cash flows for the year then ended.

-143(10) of the Act.
-Our responsibilities under those SAs are further described in the Auditor's Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.
+3. We conducted our audit of the Standalone Financial Statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
+Our responsibilities under those SAs are further described in the "Auditor's Responsibilities for the Audit of the Standalone Financial Statements" section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Material uncertainty related to going Concern:

-The Management of the Company has prepared these financial results on going concern basis based on their assessment of the successful outcome of the finalisation and approval of the resolution process.
+The Management of the Company has prepared these financial statements on a going concern basis considering status of process initiated by the Board and Interim Orders of NCLAT.

 Our opinion is not modified in respect of this matter.
-Emphasis of Matter:

-6. We draw attention to the following notes to the standalone financial statements:
+5. We draw attention to the following notes to the standalone financial statements:

-Our opinion is not modified in respect of the aforementioned matters.
+Ouropinion is not modified in respect of the aforementioned matters.

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the ‘Basis for Qualified Opinion' and Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Financial Statements of the current period.
+These matters were addressed in the context of our audit of the Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the 'Basis for Opinion' and 'Material Uncertainty Related to Going Concern' section, we have determined the matters described below to be the key audit matters to be communicated in our report.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

-Description of Key Audit Matter:
+Description of Key Audit Matters:

 Key audit matter